How to write a song:

 If you’re a collaborative songwriter, you may come up with one or two of the elements and your collaborator(s) or bandmates provide the others.

-Don’t wait till the song is finished.
+Don’t wait till a song is complete.

 Catch the pieces as you get them.